 One of the strongest defenses available is proving you were somewhere else when the alleged crime occurred.
 Witness statements, receipts, phone records, or video footage can support an airtight alibi. - False Allegations:

-When mental illness or cognitive limitations played a role at the time of the alleged offense, we may pursue a defense of diminished responsibility, showing you lacked the intent necessary for conviction and arguing for reduced or alternative sentencing. - Mistaken Belief About Age:
+When mental illness or cognitive limitations played a role at the time of the alleged offense, we may pursue a defense of diminished responsibility, showing you lacked the intent necessary for conviction and arguing for reduced or alternative sentencing. - Reasonable Belief of Legal Age:

 In cases involving statutory rape or similar charges, your Springfield, MO sex crimes attorney might argue you reasonably believed the other party was of legal age, depending on the facts and how the law applies.